Raykowe/Random-money-wallet/README.md

 # Step three - configure
 You can configure the money chance in server.lua at line 5.
+You can see when someone is using the item in the console.

 # For more
 If you want more free script please give star to this post.
 Thanks!